fsncps/britannica/README.md

 ## OCR Reprocessing Plan

-The available OCR text of EB11, although usable, suffers from significant layout misinterpretations.
-Major issues include:

-- Two-column layouts being misread as single-column text
-- Text below figures or tables being discarded
-- Headings, lists and formatting being inconsistently captured
-- Tables and diagrams lost entirely or inserted incorrectly into text flow
+The currently available OCR output from EB11 volumes, while usable for basic extraction, suffers from serious structural flaws.
+The underlying scans are high-quality, but the automated text recognition—mostly performed years ago using generic settings—fails to capture much of the document’s original layout and semantics.
+The two-column format typical of EB11 is frequently misread as a continuous single column.
+Figures, tables, and captions are often misplaced or omitted entirely.
+Headings, list formatting, footnotes, and contributor attributions are inconsistently captured, and in some cases dropped altogether.
+This results in articles that are legible but structurally degraded, limiting both readability and recoverability.

-To address this, we are developing an improved OCR pipeline using:
+To address this, we are developing an improved OCR and post-processing pipeline with the goal of reconstructing each article as a clean Markdown document that mirrors the original formatting as closely as possible.

+The pipeline includes:

-- Tesseract 5 with layout-aware configuration (`--psm 1`, TSV and hOCR output)
+- Tesseract 5, with layout-aware page segmentation (--psm 1) and output in TSV or hOCR format
-- Preprocessing steps using OpenCV: deskewing, denoising, contrast enhancement
+- OpenCV-based preprocessing, including deskewing, denoising, and contrast adjustment
-- Markdown reconstruction based on block position, indentation, font size, and alignment
+- Markdown reconstruction, based on visual layout features such as block alignment, indentation, font size, and heading placement
-- Table detection using spatial heuristics and image snapshots (PNG) for fallback
+- Table recognition and fallback, using spatial heuristics to extract simple tables or retain complex ones as embedded image snapshots

-The goal is to produce semantically faithful Markdown documents for each article, preserving the layout and formatting as close as possible to the original.
+The aim is not just to improve text quality, but to recover the visual and semantic structure of the original printed encyclopedia in a portable, structured form.

 ---

-If you're interested in helping with:

-- Re-OCR tuning and table extraction
-- Wikipedia mapping and alignment
-- Epistemic comparison methods
-- Markdown generation from OCR data
+---

-…feel free to open an issue or pull request.
+If you're interested in contributing anything, feel free to open an issue or pull request.

 ---